bramiozo/RexR/README.md

 * add functionality for the practitioner to draw a decision plane to manually create a predictor
 * add visualisation of phenotypical manifolds in omics-space and position of patient in that space.
 * Neuro-conditional random field for tumor detection(research.baidu.com/Blog/index-view?id=104)
+* contact https://turbine.ai/: they can simulate the effect of anti-tumour medication

 # funds
 * WBSO https://www.ugoo.nl/wbso-subsidie/wbso-subsidiecheck/?gclid=Cj0KCQiAzfrTBRC_ARIsAJ5ps0uImsv_6m-NiWK_jod-_XaW-8exS616zNvqDH_Pojs6MayyepqhT58aAgdiEALw_wcB